para0x0dise/para0x0dise.github.io/_posts/Absurdities/2025-08-05-Absurdities-II.md

 ---
 title: "Absurdities Part-2: From Handle to Object"
-description: "A deep dive into PsOpenProcess and how AV filters access."
+description: "A deep dive into PsOpenProcess internals and how Kaspersky filters access."
 date: 2025-08-05
 classes: wide
 toc: true